9M2PJU/9M2PJU-Battery-Drain-Calculator/README.md

 **A simple, elegant, and responsive web app for estimating how long your equipment can run based on battery capacity and drain current.**

 Built for Malaysian ham radio operators and electronics enthusiasts.
-Hosted on [GitHub Pages](https://9m2pju.github.io/9M2PJU-Battery-Drain-Calculator/).

 ---